khachik14700/BalanceDistributor_Bot/README.md

 # Balance Distributor Bot

-This project is a Telegram bot that periodically fetches the balance of the SHIB asset from the FastEx exchange and sends a message with the balance to a specified Telegram chat.
+This project is a Telegram bot that periodically fetches the balance of the SHIB asset from the Fastex exchange and sends a message with the balance to a specified Telegram chat.
 The bot is designed to run continuously, sending updates every hour.

 ## Features

-- Fetches the SHIB balance from FastEx API
+- Fetches the SHIB balance from Fastex API
 - Sends balance information to a Telegram channel
 - Runs every hour, on the hour